5 Hot Marketing Career Areas Worth Checking Out

 As you prepare to set out in this career field, you may come across jobs like market research analyst, marketing analyst, marketing consultant, marketing coordinator, and marketing specialist.
 Take a moment to explore key information regarding marketing researcher and consultant careers below.

-- Job outlook—Moderate across Canada with the exception of PEI and Saskatchewan where the outlook is minimal
+- Job outlook—Moderate across Canada with the exception of Alberta and Manitoba where the outlook is minimal

 4. Product and Customer Experience Development